yangwhale/gpu-recipes/training/a4/README.md

 - 🚧 Mixtral-8x7B BF16 - Work in progress
 - ✅ Llama-3.1-70B 256 GPUs FP8 - Ready to use
 - ✅ Llama-3.1-70B 256 GPUs BF16 - Ready to use
+- ✅ Mixtral-8x7B  256 GPUs FP8 - Ready to use
+- ✅ Mixtral-8x7B  256 GPUs BF16 - Ready to use

 ## Available Configurations